| |

 us of our goldfish crackers.
 When the little critter realized that he locked himself in,

-Jules opens the door, camcorder in hand, while Josh shouts from afar: "Run 4 your freedom little
+Jules opens the door, camcorder in hand, while Josh shouts from afar: "Run

 squirrel!"